larscupec/cli-chat-app/README.md

 There are also keyboard shortcuts for other functions, for example:

- - `Ctrl+F` - Switches the focus on windows.
+ - `Ctrl+D` - Switches the focus on windows.
 The focused window has a highlighted title.
  - `Ctrl+X` - Closes the focused window.
  - `Ctrl+R` - Redraws the focused window.